 E.1 The Representation Policy Manual may be amended or repealed through the EngSoc Council by means of a reading at one meeting of Council.
-The one reading shall be debate and final approval.
+The one reading shall be debate and final approval

-Table of Contents By-Law 20 - Information Security
+By-Law 20 - Information Security

 F. Purpose